LEEJUNB/reactMSP/README.md

-# NomNomNom
+# Nomflix

-Learning React & ES6 by building a Movie Discovery App.
+Learning React and ES6 by building a Movie Discovery App.

 ## Screens